Azure/Azure-Verified-Modules/docs/content/specs-defs/module-classifications.md

 Utility modules will follow the below naming convention:

-- Bicep: `avm/utl/<hyphenated grouping/category name>/<hyphenated pattern module name>`.
+- Bicep: `avm/utl/<hyphenated grouping/category name>/<hyphenated utility module name>`.
 Modules will be kept under the `avm/utl` folder in the BRM repository.
 - Terraform: `avm-utl-<utility-module-name>`.
 Repositories will be named after the utility module.

 All related documentation (functional and non-functional requirements, etc.) will also be published along the way.